zzorgg/beezle.app/README.md

 }
 ```

-### Navbar

-- Update logo and brand text in `src/component/Navbar.tsx`.
-- Update menu links and anchor IDs to match your sections.

 ### Hero background patterns

 The hero supports two Tailwind-based patterns and an optional radial mask.
 Switch patterns by passing a prop to `Hero`: